 The Netherlands is also known for its elaborate welfare system.
 It was developed in the post-WWII period to provide all citizens with health care as well as old age and unemployment benefits.
 There is a heavy amount of taxation in order to sustain the welfare system.
 While the Dutch welfare system helps to minimise socioeconomic differences, the allochtoon-autochtoon distinction influences who can gain access to welfare.
 For the most part, however, a person's position in the socialdoes not hold much importance in Dutch society, as most people share the same benefits of belonging to the broad middle class.
 To some extent, a person's ancestral background and level of education affect their positioning and circumstances.
 Many believe that one's social status can be subject to change and is indicative of a person's current circumstances, but doesn't limit their future possibilities.

 The Netherlands has the highest population density in Europe.
 In comparison to the Australian standard, the Dutch live in relatively smaller spaces.
 Therefore, privacy is protected and sought after.
 However, the value of privacy is not limited to the physical space.
 Individual privacy is necessary to maintain the socio-relational boundaries between people's professional and private lives.
 Individuals who are friends outside the workplace often downplay their friendships while in the office, and individuals are expected to detach their emotions from business.
 This guarded demeanour relaxes during interactions with close friends and family members.

 Privacy is also used as a way of maintaining a sense of fairness and equality in society.
 By keeping knowledge of one’s accomplishments or wealth from others, little hierarchical distinction can be made between peers and egalitarian beliefs can be preserved.
-Those who brag about their achievements and possessions or behave in a condescending way towards others are often cut down by the likes of tall poppy syndrome.
+Those who brag about their achievements and possessions or behave in a condescending way towards others are often cut down by the likes of.